Research Interests

 In an article on Nabokov’s early experiments with Russian hexameters (International Journal of the Classical Tradition 27.1, March 2020, pp. 89-111), I analyze his published and unpublished hexametric poems and argue that as a young poet Nabokov was seeking ways to individualize the classical tradition.

 I am currently working on a project provisionally titled Queer Nabokov, where I look at Nabokov’s vocabulary of difference, in English and in Russian.
-The Slavic Literature Pod published my short introduction into the topic in September 2023.
+The Slavic Literature Pod published my short introduction into the topic, based on a conference presentation I did at the Hidden Nabokov conference at Wellesley College in 2022.
+My article on teaching Nabokov queerly is forthcoming in 2026.

 In Russian, I self-published an article on the reception of praemeditatio malorum in Pushkin’s poetry on my page on Academia.edu.
-My Russian crib of Sappho’s Second Ode, with my preface and short commentary, has been the most popular scholarly text I’ve published on Academia.edu.
+My Russian crib of Sappho’s Second Ode, with my preface and short commentary, has been the most popular scholarly text I have published on Academia.edu.

-In graduate school, I kept a blog where I published short excerpts from my daily Greek and Latin readings with my Russian translation and commentary (and an occasional Russian poem).
+In graduate school, between 2009 and 2015, I kept a blog where I published short excerpts from my daily Greek and Latin readings with my Russian translation and commentary (and an occasional Russian poem).

 Teaching

-In Fall 2024, I am teaching a course on the History of Russian Culture, with emphasis on alternative perspectives on Russian national myths; Advanced Readings in Russian Literature; and a course on Vladimir Nabokov.
+In Spring 2026, I am teaching a course on Contemporary Russian Culture, with emphasis on alternative perspectives on Russian national myths; Advanced Readings in Russian Literature covering the poetry and prose of the 1920s; and a course on Queer Russians.